Joker-vD/onepass-lambda-compiler/README.md

 # Examples

 File `std.lam` contains some example λ-terms: Church bools and pairs and, in an unexpected twist, not *Church* numbers but unsigned 8-bit-wide binary numbers instead.
-Only testing for zero, equality comparison, and addition — implemented with classical ripple-carry approach — are provided for those, the rest of the arithmetics is left as an exercise for the user.
+Only zero testing, equality comparison, and addition — implemented with classical ripple-carry approach — are provided for those, the rest of the arithmetics is left as an exercise for the user.

+Fibonacci series is provided as an example of a recursive function.
+Instead of using a Y combinator (which I still maintain to be a device of dubious practical value), it was written using what essentially is closure conversion plus escaping/known function splitting.